Sample size calculation: Comparison of two means

 Comparison of two means

 Calculates the required sample size for the comparison of two independent means.
-The sample size takes into account the required significance level and power of the test (see Sampling: Introduction).
+The sample size takes into account the required significance level and power of the test (see Sample size calculation: Introduction).

 - Type I error - alpha: the probability of making a Type I error (α-level, two-sided), i.e. the probability of rejecting the null hypothesis when in fact it is true.